nroak/nroak.github.io/_pages/home.md

 ---

 After completing my PhD in Genetics at Baylor College of Medicine, I joined St. Jude Children's Research Hospital as a Bioinformatics Research Scientist.
-The focus of my current work is to discover genetic basis of childhood cancer predisposition.
+The focus of my current work is to identify the genetic basis of childhood cancer predisposition.
-During my PhD, I developed [bioinformatic approaches (ADmiRE)](https://github.com/nroak/admire) to understand the impact of microRNA single nucleotide variation in human population and disease datasets.
+During my PhD, I developed a bioinformatic tool, [ADmiRE](https://github.com/nroak/admire), to understand the impact of microRNA single nucleotide variation in human population and disease datasets.

 ## Research Interests